 If you’re spending more time at home lately, you may wonder about the need for daily hearing aid use.
-It’s no secret those tiny pieces of technology improve social situations, but recognizing the importance of hearing and sticking to daily routines to strengthen relationships — even while social distancing — are key reasons to wear them as much as you can.
+It’s no secret those tiny pieces of technology improve social situations, but recognizing the importance of hearing and sticking to daily routines to strengthen relationships — even while social distancing — are key reasons to wear your hearing aids at home.

-Read on to understand what hearing aids do and why wearing them every day helps improve quality of life.
+Read on to understand when to wear your hearing aids and how regular use can improve your overall quality of life.

 Yes, you do.
 More time at home doesn’t mean less time wearing hearing aids or less opportunities to hear fully.
 Even if you’re apart from loved ones, the ability to hear everyday sounds at home — birds chirping outside, laundry cycles, water boiling — can help boost your mood, improve your well-being and maintain the sound quality you initially became accustomed to while getting used to hearing aids.